jordancharest/Machine-Learning-Intuition/README.md

-This repo is for learning and practicing Machine Learning
+This repo is for learning and practicing Machine Learning in Python using sci-kit learn.